 Through its Cultural Grants Program, DCASE seeks to serve as a catalyst to foster a robust, healthy arts community where artists, nonprofit arts and culture organizations and creative industries thrive.

-This mission is achieved through three primary grant programs:
+This mission is achieved through four annual grant programs:

 Past Grant Cycles

 To view your past applications, please log in to your CyberGrants account at www.cybergrants.com/dcase/programs/STAR/.

 For a list of previous grant recipients and jurors, please visit www.cityofchicago.org/city/en/depts/dca/culgrants/historical-information.html

 Have questions about how to prepare an accurate budget, write a clear artist statement, or select an appropriate work sample to accompany your application?
 DCASE organizes information sessions in advance of each application deadline in order to help grant writers navigate the process.

 Dates, times and locations can be found on each respective program's page.